nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Master's degree/Basic Mathematics/Fourier Series in 3-D.md

 $$ G_x =\frac{2\pi n}{V_u} (\bar{R}_y\times \bar{R}_z) \qquad G_y =\frac{2\pi m}{V_u} (\bar{R}_x\times \bar{R}_z) \qquad G_z =\frac{2\pi l}{V_u} (\bar{R}_x\times \bar{R}_y)$$

-Note that this latter representation perfectly aligns with the concepts of [[Zettelkasten/Master's degree/Solid State Physics/Crystal structures and bonds/Bravais lattice]] and [[Zettelkasten/Master's degree/Solid State Physics/Crystal structures and bonds/Reciprocal lattice]].
+This implies that this definition perfectly aligns with the concepts of [[Zettelkasten/Master's degree/Solid State Physics/Crystal structures and bonds/Bravais lattice|Bravais lattice]] and [[Zettelkasten/Master's degree/Solid State Physics/Crystal structures and bonds/Reciprocal lattice|Reciprocal lattice]].
+This happens because historically the reciprocal space is defined as the space in which the Fouried

 Specifically if we choose to change from the canonical basis to the basis of the primitive vectors of the Bravais lattice, we have that our periodic function becomes: